semji/mockservr/docs/http_mocking.rst

     }
   }

-The example above will match any incoming request, as path is always a string.
+The example above will match any incoming request, as method is always a string.

 .. note::
   As Mockservr is using Javascript, running the `typeOf` validator against `null` won't be working as expected.
+  Use `object` Validator with `null` value instead.

 Request Options
 ===============